ejp-rd-vp/vp-api-specs/README.md

 If a user sends a query with a filter not supported by a resource, then the resource should complete the query but ignore the unsupported filter(s) and respond as usual, but with a warning noting that certain filters were ignored as they are unsupported.

-The warning messages will be provided within the ['info' section](#warning-response-example) of the Beacon.
+The warning messages will be provided within the [`info`](#partial-query-matches-with-warning-messages)  section of the Beacon.

 [ ^ Back to the top](#top)

 <hr>

-<h2 id="warning-response-example"> Partial Request & Response with warning message Example </h2>
+<h2 id="partial-query-matches-with-warning-messages"> Partial Request & Response with warning message Example </h2>

 **EXAMPLE REQUEST**